Holographic complexity of rotating black holes: Introduction

 Along these lines, one of the main results of this paper concerns a connection between the thermodynamic volume of the black hole and the complexity of formation in both the CV and CA proposals.
 The thermodynamic volume is a quantity that arises naturally when one extends the definition of Komar mass from the asymptotically flat to asymptotically AdS setting~\cite{Kastor:2009wy, Cvetic:2010jb}.
 It also appears in the first law of black hole mechanics, governing the response of the mass to variations in the cosmological constant which, in this case, is interpreted as a pressure.
 In general, the thermodynamic volume is an independent thermodynamic potential.
 However in certain cases (such as those involving spherical symmetry) the thermodynamic volume and entropy are simply related via $S \propto V^{(D-2)/(D-1)}$.
 In some instances, the thermodynamic volume can be related to the spacetime volume inside the black hole~\cite{Cvetic:2010jb, Bordo:2020ryp}.
 This fact has motivated some authors to consider its relevance in the context of holographic complexity.
 However, the results so obtained have either involved new proposals for complexity~\cite{Couch:2016exn, Fan:2018wnv}, or have used thermodynamic identities to understand results in terms of the thermodynamic volume for interpretational reasons~\cite{Huang:2016fks, Liu:2019mxz, Sun:2019yps}.
 Our result is, to the best of our knowledge, the first to draw a clear connection between thermodynamic volume and the original CV and CA conjectures.
 We have reported on this result elsewhere~\cite{Balushi:2020wkt}, and here provide additional details and context.
-Since the role of thermodynamic volume in holography has been little appreciated to date (though see~\cite{Johnson:2014yja, Kastor:2014dra, Karch:2015rpa, Caceres:2016xjz, Sinamuli:2017rhp, Johnson:2018amj, Johnson:2019wcq, Rosso:2020zkk} for progress in this direction), this result may be viewed as an initial step toward that goal.
+While the meaning of thermodynamic volume in the holographic context is understood (it controls the response of the dual field theory to changes in the number of colours and changes in the volume of the space on which the theory is defined~\cite{Karch:2015rpa}), its utility in holography remains rather undeveloped (though see~\cite{Johnson:2014yja, Kastor:2014dra, Caceres:2016xjz, Sinamuli:2017rhp, Johnson:2018amj, Johnson:2019wcq, Rosso:2020zkk} for progress in this direction).
+Our result may be viewed as an initial step toward developing the utility of thermodynamic volume in holography.

 The paper is organized as follows.
 In section \ref{sec2}, the geometry and causal structure of the Myers-Perry-AdS spacetimes is given.
 Section \ref{sec3} describes the terms of the action calculations that needs to be evaluated to calculate the complexity according to the CA conjecture as well as the framework to calculate the extremal volume in CV conjecture.
 In section \ref{sec4}, we calculate the complexity of formation of the state \eqref{rTFD} in reference to the vacuum AdS state, according to both the CA and CV conjectures.
 In section \ref{sec5}, we present the full time evolution of complexity rate of growth in both the CA and CV conjectures.
 We discuss the implications of our results and point toward possible future directions in section \ref{sec6}.
 A number of technical details and supporting calculations are left to the appendices.